ananth004/mindmash/README.md

 # 🧠 MINDMASH Quiz, Feedback, & Leaderboard Application

 This repository houses the **MINDMASH** web application, an interactive platform developed by The Coders Club.
 As the Secretary of The Coders Club, Mangayarkarasi College of Engineering, I embarked on this project to explore **VibeCoding** – a new approach to development.
 This entire application was built collaboratively using **Microsoft Copilot** and **Google Gemini**.
-Please note that the original website might no longer be available, as we may have updated our live projects.
+You can view a live demo of the original website, though please note it might not always reflect the absolute latest updates as we may have updated our live projects.

 ---